 (ii) your Swiss parent must have pre-settled or settled status under the EU Settlement Scheme.
-Or your Swiss parent must fit the description given at B of the definition of a 'person with protected rights' (the definition starts on page 10).
+Or your Swiss parent must fit the description given in (a)C, above.

 If your Swiss parent has been missing from the UK and Islands for a long period, your fee assessor will want to check how long that was for.
 This is because your Swiss parent will have lost their pre-settled status or settled status automatically, as soon as they stayed outside the UK and Islands for a continuous period of more than: